maxwett/badabob-datastory.github.io/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/proportion_main_characters_per_genre.html"></iframe>

 If you’ve made it so far, that’s great!
 What have we learned?
-- [x] The overall proportion of women has increased in the last 50 years to reach ~40% of actresses
+<span style = "color✅"> The overall proportion of women has increased in the last 50 years to reach ~40% of actresses
 - [x] That does **not** mean that all movies have 40% of women!
 Some genres have more women than others like Musical or Adventure movies, whereas Westerns or Drama are trailing behind.
 - [x] The age gap in Hollywood is still a thing and does not seem to be closing down, though the mean age of both men and women in the industry is increasing.
 - [x] The kind of representation matters, and we do see an increase in women main character roles.